MarcLarock/Parental-Leave/README.md

 # Parental-Leave
-Data science project related to regional differences in parental leave at American colleges and universities.
+Data science project related to examining regional differences in parental leave at American colleges and universities.